-Jackson Wai Chung Tse 謝瑋聰 (he/she/they) is an interdisciplinary artist and facilitator from Hong Kong, creating work in dance, poetry, theatre, voice, film, prose, music, and the healing arts.
+Jackson Wai Chung Tse 謝瑋聰 (he/she/they) is an international award-winning interdisciplinary artist and facilitator from Hong Kong, creating work in movement, poetry, theatre, voice, film, prose, music, and the healing arts.
 As a queer, non-binary, 1.5 generation immigrant-settler, Jackson’s intersectionality is reflected in their creative work, which explores intentional community building in polarizing times, reverence for the land, challenging the mainstream dominant paradigm, queer identities coexisting with cultural values, and Chinese diaspora in the West.

 Jackson is a graduate of Queen’s University, the National University of Singapore, and The University of the State of New York.
 Jackson is also a MEC Outdoor Nation Ambassador, and works with the brand to express their radically loving relationship with the land through a variety of media.